 Learn how to draw a great looking Scarf with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Scarf drawing.

 A scarf is a piece of fabric worn around the neck or head.
 Scarves are an ancient garment, and they aren't just for girls.
 How so?